Last updated on May 8th, 2026 at 11:23 am

 On a bag of fertilizer, it is the second number and is referred to by the symbol “P”.

-Plants need phosphate to stimulate healthy root development for flowering and also helps in the prevention of disease and stress.
+Plants need phosphate to stimulate healthy root development for flowering, and it also helps in the prevention of disease and stress.
 The phosphate process combines phosphate rock with sulfur and produces a phosphoric solution.
 Phosphate helps in the root stimulation and flowering of plants.

 There is also Nitrogen and Potash.
 You can read more about these elements here.
 What is Fertilizer?